Introduction: Grease Fire Safety Sticker

 To put out a grease fire at least one of the three requirements above needs to be taken away: putting a tight-fitting metal lid on the pot or pan cuts off the oxygen which will smother the fire.

-The information on grease fires in this Instructable is brought through four different stages: preparing, cooking without a grease fire, what to do during a grease fire and after a grease fire.
+The information on grease fires in this Instructable is presented in four different stages: preparation, cooking without a grease fire, what to do during a grease fire and what to do after a grease fire.
 Finally, some words are dedicated to things you shouldn't do.

 Stage 1: Preparation